Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Perfect for beginners who want to experiment without programming:

-1. Replicate.com: Run multimodal models in browser
+1. Replicate.com: Run models like CLIP or Whisper directly in your browser.

 How to Choose the Right Multimodal Model